Chapter 8, Part C: Conclusion- Hunters of Reigate

 Edmund drew the blanket around him and nodded.

 “Ha!”
 The guildmaster laughed a little too loudly.
-“From your lack of enthusiasm, as if the lady isn’t pretty enough for your tastes.”
+“From your lack of enthusiasm, it’s as if the lady isn’t pretty enough for your tastes.”
 He dropped his voice conspiratorially and grinned.
 “I’d be happy to take a message with plenty of excuses enough to the inn, if that’s your wish.”

 “Ah, would you?”
 Mrs. Ormond interrupted as she came back out of the kitchen with a tray in hand.
 “I’ll write the letter for you, if you would be kind enough to take it.”